 15.1.4.3 Cloud type

 At present, the only method for observing most cloud types is visual.
-Pictorial guides and coding information are available from many sources, such as WMO (1975, 1987), as well as from publications of National Meteorological Services.
+Pictorial guides and coding information are available from many sources, such as WMO (2017a, 2017b), as well as from publications of National Meteorological Services.

+The extraction of cloud type from camera images is still under development (see for example Heinle et al., 2010 and Lui et al., 2011).

+Some meteorological offices use lightning, weather radar and satellite information to identify Cumulonimbus (CB) and Towering Cumulus (TCU) for inclusion in automated aeronautical weather reports when appropriate.

 15.2 Estimation and observation of cloud amount, cloud-base height and cloud type by human observer